sneaky0potato/ETH_calc/README.md

 # Installation Instructions for `my_module`

-`my_module` automates the installation of Miniconda and the creation of a Conda environment tailored to your project.
+`my_module` automates the installation of Miniconda and the creation of a Conda environment for the purpose of this workshop.
 Follow these steps to install and use the module:

 ---